fphilipe/psql2csv/README.md

 The query is assumed to be the contents of STDIN, if present, or the last argument.
 All other arguments are forwarded to psql except for these:

-    -h, --help                 show this help, then exit --delimiter=DELIMITER      set the field delimiter (default: ,) --quote=QUOTE              set the quote delimiter (default: ") --escape=ESCAPE            set the escape character (default: QUOTE)
+    -?, --help                 show this help, then exit --delimiter=DELIMITER      set the field delimiter (default: ,) --quote=QUOTE              set the quote delimiter (default: ") --escape=ESCAPE            set the escape character (default: QUOTE)